mudge/mudge.github.com/_posts/2014-11-26-data-structures-as-functions.markdown

 Of course, this would mean you can no longer use it for method access.

-In conclusion, we shouldn't be afraid to learn from concepts in other languages.
+In conclusion, we shouldn't be afraid to experiment with concepts from other languages.
 After all, as [Alan Perlis said](http://blog.fogus.me/2011/08/14/perlis-languages/):